-The following procedure must be followed in order for any student with a disability to receive accommodation:
+The following procedure must be followed in order for any student with a medical condition to receive an accommodation:

-- 1. The student must submit documentation of his/her disability to the ADA Director (guidelines for proper documentation are set forth below); - 2.
-The ADA Director will contact the student concerning arrangements for reasonable accommodations (student must be prepared to discuss specific accommodation needs); - 3.
-The student must contact the ADA Director prior to each semester for approval, reauthorization and implementation of accommodations.
+- 1. The student is required to submit documentation of his/her medical condition to the Director of Accessible Education Services (specific guidelines for proper documentation are set forth below) & online under the Non-Standard Accommodation Form section. - 2.
+The Director of Accessible Education Services will contact the student concerning arrangements for reasonable accommodations (student must be prepared to discuss specific accommodation needs); - 3.
+The student must contact the Director of Accessible Education Services prior to each semester for approval, reauthorization and implementation of accommodations.